Today I’m hosting Beth Williams from Besudesu Abroad Blog with a spectacular picture of a sunset in the Maldives.

 I’m not very much romantic by nature but I wouldn’t mind having a glass of champagne tonight to such view haha

-But I wouldn’t mind even if it wasn’t a Cupid Day! :) Oh and have you heard about this 50 Shades of Grey?
+But I wouldn’t mind even if it wasn’t a Cupid Day! :) Oh, and have you heard about this 50 Shades of Grey?
 It is so yesterday, I introduce you to 50 Shades of Purple!

 Picture Story: Heron, sunset and Maldives

-Traveling in the Maldives was an absolutely dream come true.
-After wishfully looking at photos online of this stunning country for years, I was overjoyed to make that dream a reality when we visited there last November.
+Travelling in the Maldives was an absolute dream come true.
+After wistfully looking at photos online of this stunning country for years, I was overjoyed to make that dream a reality when we visited there last November.

-First thing waking up each morning in our beautiful over water villa, we would rush outside on our deck.
+First thing waking up each morning in our beautiful overwater villa, we would rush outside on our deck.
 Every morning we continually would have sharks at our doorstep, and a few other occasions we had eagle rays and a whole pod of dolphins.

 Our walk to breakfast wasn’t long, but the path did take us through a lush jungle of trees and exotic flowers where we would see bats and lizards everywhere– it was truly nature’s paradise.

 The Maldives has some of the most diverse variety of marine life in the world.
 Plus the fact that the water is so clear, you will often have visibility up to 100 feet in front of you, allowing you to encounter plenty of colourful fish, dolphins, manta rays and mesmerizing corals.

-Unfortunately we couldn’t go diving at the time, but we did make sure to go out on a boat at least once daily.
+Unfortunately, we couldn’t go diving at the time, but we did make sure to go out on a boat at least once daily.

-We stood there, pausing a moment to take in the scene, before quickly fumbling with our cameras in effort to capture this moment.
+We stood there, pausing a moment to take in the scene, before quickly fumbling with our cameras in an effort to capture this moment.